factorypreset/ionic-recorder/README.md

   and a late version of IndexedDB that supports the `onupgradeended` event.

 ## Installation and getting started
-In a shell, do
+* In a shell, do
     git clone https://github.com/tracktunes/ionic-recorder
     cd ionic-recorder
-    ./bin/recreate_app.sh
+    script
+* Now type the following into the new script shell: date; ./bin/recreate_app.sh; date; exit
+* Now wait a good 10 minutes ...

-Now check the output of the file `typescript` at the end of this long process.
+* Now check the output of the file `typescript` at the end of this long process. cat typescript

-    cat typescript

-Note that a new 'ionic-recorder' directory is created inside the existing one.
+* Note that a new 'ionic-recorder' directory is created inside the existing one.
 If all tests passed, you can type
     cd ionic-recorder
     npm start
 and a web browser window will pop up with the app running in it after it has been compiled from sources.

 To start coding, just open the root project with VSCode.